-Sweet dreams can spell out improved language skills for youngstersNovember 27th, 2012 in Health /
+Sweet dreams can spell out improved language skills for youngstersNovember 27, 2012 in Medicine & Health / Health

 (Medical Xpress)—A good night's sleep can help children to acquire and retain vocabulary, according to new research by psychologists at the University of York and Sheffield Hallam University.